aleksey-makarov/melf/README.md

     It is required as the symbol table and some other structures refer to the sections by theirs indexes.
     So the section indexes should be consecutive integers starting from 1.
-    Section with index 0 is always empty and is appended by the library.
+    Section with index 0 is always empty and is created by the library.

   * There should be a single `ElfHeader`.
-It should be the first node of the tree.
+It should be the first nonempty node of the tree.

   * If there exists at least one node `ElfSection` then there should exist exactly one node `ElfSectionTable` and exactly one section that has `ElfSectionDataStringTable` as the value